Scarfolk: Aesthetic

 The aesthetic is utilitarian, inspired by public sector materials in the United Kingdom such as public information films and posters issued by the Central Office of Information and British Transport Films during the 1970s.
 Digitally altered photographs and illustrations parody publicity campaigns of the period such as Protect and Survive, Charley Says and The Finishing Line, as well as contemporary Penguin and Pelican paperback book covers and children's toys, such as Action Man.
 Images are altered to convey a sinister or potentially violent message and are deliberately distressed to appear worn and dog-eared.

 Writing in The Daily Telegraph author Richard Littler stated that his Scarfolk style was the product of several influences, including George Orwell, television programmes such as Monty Python's Flying Circus and The League of Gentlemen, satirist Chris Morris, and the work of cartoonists Gerald Scarfe and Ralph Steadman.
 Littler considers Scarfolk as part hauntology, an aesthetic movement that draws on "the darker aspects of the 1970s".
 Littler also drew on the satirical 2002 television science series Look Around You.

-Littler has said "I was always scared as a kid, always frightened of what I was faced with. … You’d walk into WHSmith... and see horror books with people’s faces melting.
-Kids’ TV included things like Children of the Stones, a very odd series you just wouldn’t get today.
-I remember a public information film made by some train organisation in which a children’s sports day was held on train tracks and, one by one, they were killed.
-It was insane. … I’m just taking it to the next logical step."
+Littler has said "I was always scared as a kid, always frightened of what I was faced with. ...
+You'd walk into WHSmith... and see horror books with people's faces melting.
+Kids' TV included things like Children of the Stones, a very odd series you just wouldn't get today.
+I remember a public information film made by some train organisation in which a children's sports day was held on train tracks and, one by one, they were killed.
+It was insane. ...
+I'm just taking it to the next logical step."

 Media controversies

 In January 2014, the London Evening Standard published an article by Charles Saatchi, which accidentally included the cover of a Scarfolk book called Eating Children: Population Control & The Food Crisis instead of the intended Jonathan Swift publication A Modest Proposal (1729).

 In July 2018, a parody Scarfolk poster was mistakenly featured in the UK government's in-house magazine Civil Service Quarterly as part of a serious article about the history of government communications.
 The inclusion of the poster, which bore the slogan "If you suspect your child has RABIES, don't hesitate to SHOOT", attracted some media attention.
-A planned Scarfolk television program, mentioned in contemporary media coverage, was never produced.